santrancisco/ebfe_site/content/posts/aws_101_lab.md

  - Inbound rule 200 and outbound rule 200 allows bastion host from our normal private subnet to manage our super-private instances via SSH (We allow incoming on port 22 and allow tcp outgoing to any port on the instance in normal private subnet cause we don't know exactly which high port they will come from)
  - Inbound rule 300 blocks all other traffic originating from our normal private subnet
  - Inbound rule 400 and outbound rule 300 & 400 allow our instances in private-subnet to talk out to the internet on port 80 and 443 to do update/patch.
 Note that This is still going through our NAT Gateway so our private instance is not exposed to the internet directly.

   __Note__: The traffic originate from our instances to go to internet via the NAT Gateway will has source ip as our private ip and destination ip can be any IP in the world.
 The NAT will handle the translation when it goes out to the internet.
 When NAT instance receive the response, it will transform the package again and replace the destination ip address (its public ip address in the internet) with the instance's ip address.
 So The Nat Gateway ip address is never shown in the traffic flow within the VPC and thus, Network ACL rule that block traffic to&from all ip in public subnet cidr range does not get trigger.

+  __Note__: For simplicity i just let ephemeral ports (originating source port) to be ANY/ALL but you can tighten it even more by look it up [here](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-ephemeral-ports)

 _Can we now ssh to the super private EC2 machine only from our private EC2?_